rt-2/RageMP-SAARPV-voiceChat/README.md

 # RageMP-SAARPV-voiceChat
+**This is out of date, please use this: https://rage.mp/files/file/112-local-voice-chat-3d/**

 A peer-to-peer in-game proximity voice chat for [RageMP](https://rage.mp/) developped for [San Andreas Advanced Roleplay V](https://v.sa-arp.net/)

 This script use the [PeerJS API](https://github.com/peers/peerjs) which is based on [WebRTC](https://webrtc.org/).